-They’ll participate in Sunday school, serve as acolytes during worship, attend camp at Lutheran Camp Chrysalis during the summer, and write Sermon Notes during worship.
+They participate in Fall and Spring Confirmation Retreats, midweek Virtual Classroom, Sunday school, serve as acolytes during worship, and attend camp at Lutheran Camp Chrysalis during the summer.
 They also choose a Confirmation Verse and compose a Faith Statement at the end of their 8th grade year before Affirmation of Baptism on Pentecost Sunday.

 Sunday school operates on a three year cycle so that each student learns about the Old Testament, New Testament, and Lutheran History.
-We teach from the Colaborate Lutheran Confirmation curriculum from Sparkhouse, but use it primarily as a guide for discussion and questions.
+We utilize the Colaborate Lutheran Confirmation curriculum from Sparkhouse as a guide for teaching and discussion.
 Our primary focus is always addressing the issues that face these young teens, and the questions they have about God, faith, and life.

 Acolyting is a chance for youthsters to begin to serve the congregation during worship.
 They light candles, help with the offering and communion, and even assist during special occasions like baptisms.
 Check out these how-to pages for more info:

 Confirmation camp at Lutheran Camp Chrysalis in Kerrville is a longstanding tradition at St. Martin’s.
 Every summer, our middle schoolers spend five days in the great outdoors and in fellowship with others.
 They canoe, swim, fish, hike, play tons of Gaga Ball and can even tackle the rock wall!
 It’s a total blast.

 The Rite of Affirmation of Baptism occurs for confirmands at St. Martin’s every year during the 11:00 am service on Pentecost.